codonaft/codonaft.github.io/_posts/2024-08-11-improved-zapthreads.md

 Some websites just keep showing previously logged in user even if I changed it.
 That just feels like incorrect behavior.
-As end-user I would suspect that making actions from such website would mean accidentally signing events by other user.
+As an end-user I would suspect that making actions from such website would mean accidentally signing events by other user.

 For now we have a single [active](https://github.com/diegogurpegui/nos2x-fox/tree/v1.14.0#screenshots) [profile](https://github.com/neilck/aka-extension#readme) for all websites and no way to make permissionless check that currently selected profile has authorized session on the given website or not.